-Appendix C: Key Team Member Two-Page Curriculum Vitae
+Appendix D: Key Team Member Two-Page Curriculum Vitae

-Paul J. Racher, M.A., CAHP Principal - Management and Senior Review (MSR) Team ARCHAEOLOGICAL RESEARCH ASSOCIATES LTD.

-219-900 Guelph Street, Kitchener, ON N2H 5Z6 Phone: (519) 804-2291 x100 Mobile: (519) 835-4427

-Fax: (519) 286-0493

-Email: pracher@arch-research.com Web: www.arch-research.com
+Paul J. Racher, MA, CAHP Principal - Management and Senior Review (MSR) Team ARCHAEOLOGICAL RESEARCH ASSOCIATES LTD. 219-900 Guelph Street, Kitchener, ON N2H 5Z6 Phone: (519) 804-2291 x100 Mobile: (519) 835-4427 Fax: (519) 286-0493 Email: pracher@arch-research.com Web: www.arch-research.com

 Paul Racher is a Principal of ARA.
 He has a BA in Prehistoric Archaeology from WLU and an MA in anthropology from McMaster University.
 He began his career as a heritage professional in 1986.
 Over the three decades since, he has overseen the completion of several hundred archaeological and cultural heritage contracts.
 Paul has years of experience related to linear transportation and rail projects, notably through the ongoing work to complete a Cultural Heritage Inventory for the Region of Waterloo's Stage 2 LRT from Kitchener to Cambridge, Ontario.
-He holds professional license #P007 with the MTCS.
+He holds professional license #P007 with the MHSTCI.
 Paul is a former lecturer in Cultural Resource Management at WLU.
 He is a professional member of the Canadian Association of Heritage Professionals (CAHP) and the President of the Ontario Archaeological Association (OAS).

 1992-1997 PhD Programme, Department of Anthropology, University of Toronto.
 Supervisors: E.B.
 Banning and B. Schroeder.
 Withdrawn.
 1989-1992 M.A., Department of Anthropology, McMaster University, Hamilton, Ontario.
-Thesis titled: "The Archaeologists Indian: Narrativity and Representation in Archaeological Discourse."
+1909-1992 Thesis titled: "The Archaeologist's 'Indian': Narrativity and Representation in Archaeological Discourse."
 1985-1989 Honours B.A., Wilfrid Laurier University, Waterloo, Ontario.
 Major: Prehistoric Archaeology.

-Ministry of Tourism Culture and Sport Professional Licence (#P007).
-Current
+Major.
+Frenistone / Renacology.
+Professions al Memberships and Accreditations Current Ministry of Tourism Culture and Sport Professional Licence (#P007).
 Professional Member of the Canadian Association of Heritage Professionals (CAHP), Volunteer on the ethics committee.

-Member of the Ontario Archaeological Society (OAS), Volunteer on the
+Member of the Ontario Archaeological Society (OAS), Volunteer on the Professional Committee.

-Professional Committee.

 Associate of the Heritage Resources Centre, University of Waterloo.
 RAQS registered with MTO.